leonard-IMBERT/datamo/README.md

 If no `META_PROJECT` is present in the file, the entries are considered to belong to the `default` project

 ## Changelog
+ - `0.3.0`
+   - The raw part of the front now scroll to new logs
+   - Fix the WS port selection
  - `0.2.0`
    - Add the python reader
    - Fix a leftover console.log in the js reader